 Or you may have been writing a book but haven’t started to search for a publisher, changing and tweaking things in an attempt for it to be perfect.

-You may have been doing research for a new job you always wanted or a university program you wanted to apply for but haven’t felt ready to finally made the move and submit an application.
+You may have been doing research for a new job you always wanted or a university program you wanted to apply for but haven’t felt ready to finally make the move and submit an application.

 Do you see the pattern?